-After martial law was lifted in 1987 (see p.
-16 of History and Myth), several new media outlets opened.
-Since the 2000s, Taiwanese authorities have abolished censorship laws, while prohibiting politicians and others with political interests from newspaper, the China Post and Taiwan News provide online Englishlanguage coverage.
+After martial law was lifted in 1987 (see History and Myth), several new media outlets opened.
+Since the 2000s, Taiwanese authorities have abolished censorship laws, while prohibiting politicians and others with political interests from occupying leadership positions in media organizations.
+As a result, Taiwan has 1 of Asia's least restrictive media environments, and the courts generally uphold freedom of the press.
+Nevertheless, media outlets are monopolized by a few owners and are subject to the indirect influence of the PRC government on news content.
+Some media outlets reflect a particular political position, occasionally causing journalists to self-censor.

-Print Media: Taiwan's local and national periodicals typically publish in Mandarin or another Chinese variety (see p.
-1-3 of Language and Communication).
-The most popular Chineselanguage newspapers are the Liberty Times and Apple Daily).
-While the daily Taipei Times is Taiwan's only English-language offer programming in both Chinese and indigenous languages (see p.
-1-5 of Language and Communication).
-Further, paid cable TV service is widespread.
-Some 171 radio stations offer a variety of programming domestically, while the government-sponsored Radio Taiwan International broadcasts internationally in 13 different languages.
+Print Media: Taiwan's local and national periodicals typically publish in Mandarin or another Chinese variety (see Language and Communication).
+The most popular Chinese-language newspapers are the Liberty Times and Apple Daily).
+While the daily Taipei Times is Taiwan's only English-language newspaper, the China Post and Taiwan News provide online English-language coverage.

-Radio and TV: Taiwan's 3 public and 4 commercial television networks
+Radio and TV: Taiwan's 3 public and 4 commercial television